Cultural Competency Training for AccessEAP

 Continue reading

-Welcome to the Aboriginal and Torres Strait Islander Peoples Dedicated Support Line
+Welcome to the Aboriginal and Torres Strait Islander Peoples Dedicated Line

-Welcome to the Aboriginal and Torres Strait Islander Peoples Dedicated Support Line: part of your EAP, provided by your employer and delivered by AccessEAP.
+Welcome to the Aboriginal and Torres Strait Islander Peoples Dedicated Line: part of your EAP, provided by your employer and delivered by AccessEAP.

-Facilitating a culturally safe referral process for Aboriginal and Torres Strait Islander Peoples is the purpose of this Dedicated Support Line.
+Facilitating a culturally safe referral process for Aboriginal and Torres Strait Islander Peoples is the purpose of this Dedicated Line.
 We recognise a need to speak with someone who understands the challenges you may face and to meet the request to either speak with an Aboriginal or Torres Strait Islander Counsellor or a Culturally Sensitive Counsellor (has experience working with individuals, families and community).
 By working together we aim to find the most culturally appropriate support for you.
 Referral to other Aboriginal and Torres Strait Islander services can also be arranged.

 Working With You: